iambrosie/synsca.py/README.md

 # Description

 synscapy is a python2, scapy-based utility providing TCP SYN scan services.
-Since it uses raw sockets, it's supposed to run with superuser capabilities.
+Since it uses raw sockets, it's supposed to be run with superuser capabilities.

 ## Usage